Richard Suart: Gilbert and Sullivan

 With Diva Opera, his Gilbert and Sullivan roles have included the Learned Judge in Trial by Jury and Cox in Cox and Box.
 In 1995, he played the Lord Chancellor in Iolanthe at the Royal Festival Hall in a concert performance conducted by Roger Norrington.
 For Opera della Luna, he has performed the role of the Vicar in The Parson's Pirates (2002 and 2008), and he has also performed roles with The Gilbert and Sullivan Opera Company at the International Gilbert and Sullivan Festival, including King Gama in Princess Ida and the Duke of Plaza-Toro in The Gondoliers.
 He created an entertainment entitled As a Matter of Patter, consisting mostly of Gilbert and Sullivan songs and dialogue and his own anecdotes‚ which he has performed with his wife in the United Kingdom‚ South Africa and the Middle East.
 Suart has also appeared in three semi-staged productions at The Proms, in The Gondoliers (1997), Iolanthe (2000) and H.M.S.
 Pinafore (2005); all three performances were broadcast live on BBC Radio 3 and the former two were recorded for later broadcast, in abridged form, on BBC television.
-In 2012, he appeared in Gilbert and Sullivan's last opera, The Grand Duke.
+In 2012, he appeared as Grand Duke Rudolph in Gilbert and Sullivan's last opera, The Grand Duke.

+He played the title role in the first professional staging of Gilbert and Sullivan's Thespis, or The Gods Grown Old since the 1871 premiere, in a performing edition by Anthony Baker and Timothy Henty.
+In a staging of Haddon Hall by the National Gilbert & Sullivan Opera Company at the Royal Hall, Harrogate, he played Rupert Vernon.